kuzudb/entity-resolved-kg-senzing-kuzu/README.md

 ## Money Laundering

 The [AML.md](AML.md) file enumerates heuristics used by fraud analysts for transaction monitoring and alerts.
-These points describe how to assess whether a bank account has been used for money laundering.
-In other words, this is helpful info for anyone who is new to anti-money laundering (AML) or anyone thinking of becoming a money launderer.
+These consideration describe how to assess if a bank account has been used for money laundering.
+In other words, this is helpful info for anyone who's new to anti-money laundering (AML) or anyone thinking of becoming a money launderer.

 While it's possible to get open data describing companies, their